 When people offer you advice be self-aware, be critical, and always budget over rather than under.
 Go for the wiggle room to avoid putting yourself in an awkward position.

 While you are scheduling and thinking long term about your project and other commitments, don’t forget to take care of yourself as well and schedule time to rest and recharge.
 Most importantly this means days off and sleep (for more on days off see this post).
 Sleep is hugely important to your overall health, wellness, and productivity.
 If you are not getting enough sleep it doesn’t matter how well, you schedule because you are going to fall behind due to fatigue and illness.
 Grad students have so many demands on their time, that they often neglect self-care and in particular sacrifice sleep.
 This will not help you in the long run.
 Not getting enough sleep leads to many problems and at some point, it will catch up to you.
 For up to date studies on the importance of sleep check out this website https://www.sleepfoundation.org/ .

 I conducted a poll on the R3ciprocity YouTube community in March, 2021, and we found out that the average PhD, researcher, and professor sleeps about 6.9 hours of sleep per night.
 However, most of these individuals sleep less than 6 hours per night:

 How Much Should I Sleep?

 This again is going to depend some on your personal preferences.
 Some people like my partner are night owls and work very well at night.
 I tend to be more alert late morning into the afternoon and do my best work in that range.
 When you should sleep really depends on you, just make sure you are getting enough sleep.
-There were periods during my PhD where I was not sleeping enough or particularly well and felt more like this popular meme:
+There were periods during my PhD where I was not sleeping enough or particularly well and felt more terrible.